Open and Save in the Blazor Image Editor component

 Blazor Image Editor with Opening an image

-Users can easily open images in the Image Editor using a Base64-encoded string.
-This method allows you to load images directly from their Base64 representation, ensuring seamless integration and flexibility in your application.
-Simply pass the Base64 string to the OpenAsync method, and the image will be loaded into the editor.
+Images can be opened in the Image Editor using a Base64-encoded string.
+Pass the Base64 string to the OpenAsync method to load the image into the editor.

-Note: You can obtain the Base64 representation of an image from the Image Editor using the GetImageDataUrlAsync method.
-This process will be explained in the upcoming section.
+Note: The Base64 representation of an image can be obtained from the Image Editor using the GetImageDataUrlAsync method.
+This process is explained in a later section.

 @using Syncfusion.Blazor.ImageEditor